GUIDE TO ADOPTION FOR NIGERIAN RESIDENTS

 The confidential report of the welfare officer will be written after several visits to the home of the adoptive parents and after he or she is satisfied that the juvenile is settled and that the prospective adoptive parents are capable of looking after him or her.
 In such a case a positive recommendation will be sent to the court.
 In some states, after the adoption has been granted, the adoptive parents must obtain leave of court before the child can be taken out of the jurisdiction of the court either temporarily or permanently.
 In addition, a letter from the social welfare officer to the immigration officer, informing the immigration officer that the adoptive parents are now the legal parents of the juvenile, must be obtained before the adoptive parents will be permitted to obtain a passport to take an adopted child out of Nigeria.

-Every action taken in an adoption proceeding and its final outcome must be entered into the Adoption Register.
+Every action that occurred in an adoption proceeding and its final outcome must be entered into the Adoption Register.
 A certified copy of an entry in the Adopted Children’s Register if stamped or sealed by the registrar’s office shall be proof of such adoption as is specified therein.

 Written by Family Law Team at Resolution Law Firm, Nigeria